 Longtime shareholder “happy to see the 60-month plan…”

+Questions about whether adding new products is a defensive versus offensive strategy have peppered shareholder events and will inevitably persist as the company powers forward with its ambitious plan.
 Asked for his thoughts on the company’s 60-month plan and, specifically, if and why he thought Trupanion was adding low-cost products to its high-brow brand, a longtime shareholder who asked not identified said that for an “outside observer,” a big question might be, “Why are they doing that [launching cheaper pet insurance brands] or why would they do that?
-Whenever a company tries something new, someone’s out there saying, ‘is this because what they were doing before isn’t working, and this is a defensive thing and they need to do this because the core isn’t working or they see something we don’t see?’”
+Whenever a company tries something new, someone’s out there saying, ‘is this because what they were doing before isn’t working, and this is a defensive thing, and they need to do this because the core isn’t working, or they see something we don’t see?’”

 The shareholder continued by answering the hypothetical:

-To be fair, the only reason TCR is able to give you all of this information, including the fact that Trupanion is launching a product without Trupanion is that Trupanion, unlike many of its competitors in a typically secretive industry, has given us access to its key players, including Rawlings, as well as to the person overseeing the new insurance products in Canada, Randy Valpy.
-He provided us with an unpublished copy of Monday’s press release, which says in part:
+We would be remiss not to note that the only reason TCR is able to give you all of this information, including the fact that Trupanion is launching a product without Trupanion is that Trupanion, unlike many of its competitors in a typically secretive industry, has given us access to its key players, including Rawlings, as well as to the person overseeing the new insurance products in Canada, Randy Valpy.
+Valpy, who has been readily accessible, provided us with an unpublished copy of Monday’s press release, which says in part:

 PHI Direct’s, new Fluff-free Pet Health Insurance™ launched today in Canada for pet owners looking for introductory coverage for their pet at affordable price points.
 Designed to be in a class of its own, PHI Direct offers premiums starting as low as $10.19 for cats and $15.20 for dogs.

 No more taunting the competition